Infineon/clib-support/README.md

 To use this library, the following configuration option must be enabled:
 * TX_DISABLE_REDUNDANT_CLEARING

-When building with IAR, the '--threaded_lib' argument must also be provided when linking.
+When building with IAR, the '--threaded_lib' argument must be provided when linking.
 This is done automatically with psoc6make 1.3.1 and later.
+Also, 'TX_ENABLE_IAR_LIBRARY_SUPPORT' must be defined in the application when building with IAR.
+This enables the ThreadX IAR-specific port for clib thread safety.
+For more information about porting with ThreadX, see the ThreadX GitHub: https://github.com/azure-rtos/threadx/tree/master/ports

 ## Features
 * GCC Newlib implementations for: